Question for SU(5) x SU(5) string unification: Summary and Conclusions

-Some modification can occur if we include a different extended patter with many symmetry breakings to the unified group $\mathsf{SU(5)\times SU(5)}$.
-Another change is due to a non-perfect gauge group in the sense of the need of two distinct gauge couplings at string scale for each $\mathsf{SU(5)}$ group.
-The first case is more restrictive than analysis performed here, since new scalar content are inevitable and can induce particles with non-vanishing hypercharge.
-In the second case the interpretation of unification must be modified for the four forces in these two different gauge couplings or the running of gauge couplings must be performed to indistinguishable crossed superior gauge group, e.g., directly to $\mathsf{E_{8}\times E_{8}}$.
+Some modifications can occur if we include a different extended patter with many intermediate scales to the unified gauge group $\mathsf{SU(5)\times SU(5)}$.
+This case is yet more restrictive than the analysis performed here, since new scalar content are inevitable to every breaking of symmetry.
+They naturally contribute to $f_y$ if they have non-vanishing hypercharge.
+Another change can be made in a not exact left-right symmetric model, where two distinct gauge couplings for each $\mathsf{SU(5)}$ group are possible.
+In this case the interpretation of unification must be modified since different couplings means different interactions, thus $\mathsf{SU(5)\times SU(5)}$ is only an intermediated step, and their two different gauge couplings must be unified to some exact superior crossed gauge group, e.g., in $\mathsf{E_{8}\times E_{8}}$ group.

-The SUSY $\mathsf{SU(5)\times SU(5)}$ with $M_s$ at high-scale enforces a very small parameter space for the string unification guided by the hypercharge contribution with Adjoint $\mathsf{SU(5)_{L}}$ invariant subgroup.
-The latter is extremely restrictive since any new hypercharged particle found in the LHC can discard these type of models in few years.
-Only low-energy SM is a plausible theory embedded in this group and the desert of particles could be justified in this framework.
-Then, our main conclusion is that, besides it is possible to find unification with $\mathsf{SU(5)\times SU(5)}$ group, the string unification is a more elaborated issue and is very disadvantaged in the scenario of $\mathsf{SU(5)\times SU(5)}$ gauge group, suffering of a strong fine-tuned particle content.
+While non-SUSY $\mathsf{SU(5)\times SU(5)}$ may generate problems with proton stability, the SUSY $\mathsf{SU(5)\times SU(5)}$ with $M_S$ at high-scale allows a very small space for string unification due to the hypercharge abundance and it is only possible in the context of Adjoint $\mathsf{SU(5)_{L}}$, which is now an invariant subgroup of $\mathsf{SU(5)\times SU(5)}$.
+Any new particle beyond the SM of nonvanishing hypercharge can discard these type of models in few years.
+Only low-energy SM particles are compatible with the string unification and there is must be a desert of new particles until the unification reaches the string scale.
+Then, we conclude that besides it is possible to find some scenarios for string unification based on $\mathsf{SU(5)\times SU(5)}$ group, it takes place in very disadvantaged layouts, which can be inferred as a fine-tunning in particle content at intermediated scales.
+Thus, the string unification in this framework is almost impossible.